+The key to living a world-class life and getting the most out of this time that we have in our lives is to make sure that we have dreams.
 We need something that powers us to do more.
 You need dreams that can drive you to be better.
 Dreams give you a flame in your heart that ignites passion.
 If you think about what athletes look like when they win – exhilarated, thrilled, excited, energized – you will have an image of what the fulfillment of a dream can do for us all.
 It gives us a chance to live life at a different level.

 The critical defining feature of dreams is that they are about passion.
 If you really want to achieve something, you can dream yourself into doing it.

 OK team - it's time to set some dreams!
 Research shows that if you write down what you want to achieve you increase your chances of reaching your objective.
 Research also shows that if you tell someone else your chances get even higher.
 So let's jot down some notes about what you want to be, do or achieve.